 Asked by Sardiwalla what prejudice the public protector’s process would have suffered if she had given the extension, Shabalala said it would set a bad precedent.
 But Van Graan said Shabalala had not answered what prejudice would have been suffered in this specific investigation.

-Sardiwalla said he would make an order on Thursday at 10 a.m.
+Sardiwalla said he would make an order either later on Monday or on Tuesday.